Helen McKay: RadiOlympia TV transmission in 1936

-During the 1930s, McKay was a vocalist in the Lew Stone dance band.
+Later life

+In 1939, Helen was invited to join a new dance band called the London Fire Forces Dance Band, which was directed by singer, musician and song writer Ernest W Winnette (born 1913).
+McKay and Winnette married in April 1940 and set up home in Maidenhead.

 In the 1940s McKay was a contributor to the war effort with ENSA concerts on the BBC Forces Programme.
-McKay was a member of the Debonaires, a quartet, including Alex Dore, Nadia Dore and Harry Brooker.
+In 1942 the London Fire Forces Dance Band had taken on a new director and so on leaving the band Ernest changed his name to Bob and set up a quartet called the Debonaires, consisting of McKay, Alex Dore, Nadia Dore and Harry Brooker.
 The Debonaires sang with the Ambrose Orchestra, Felix Mendelssohn's Hawaiian Serenaders, Eric Winstone and his band, and also had a late night radio show.

 In the 1950s, the personnel of the Debonaires changed to Nadia Dore, Bob Brown, Helen McKay and Bob Winette.
-McKay was to marry Bob Winnette, a singer, musician and songwriter.
-Together, they formed The Song Pedlars quartet.
+McKay and Winnette then formed The Song Pedlars quartet.
+Helen died in Maidenhead on 29 August 2008 (aged 98).
+Her husband Bob had predeceased her (died May 2000).